Fort Matanzas National Monument: overlooked but a MUST SEE in Saint Augustine

-There are three levels you can explore: the first (above) has cannons and a lookout with the soldiers’ quarters , the second is the officers’ quarters with a nice view, and the top of the tower is only accessible by ladder.
-As an adult, the ladder was a bit creepy, but our oldest made it just fine…with hands-on support both up and down.
-The Spanish flag still flies, but that’s just for show.
+There are three levels you can explore: the first has cannons and a lookout with the soldiers’ quarters , the second is the officers’ quarters with a nice view of the river and marsh, and the top of the tower is only accessible by ladder.
+As an adult, the ladder was a bit creepy, but our oldest made it just fine with hands-on support both up and down.
+The Spanish flag still flies at the top of the tower, but that’s just for show.

 Tip: if you’ve got the strength to climb the ladder, do it.
 The rungs are farther apart than you’d expect, so know that you need to be pretty dexterous with your feet/legs to make it to the top.
 Once you’re up there, the view is striking and totally worth the climb.

 We really enjoyed just hanging out at Fort Matanzas.
-It was great for allowing a baby to roam in safety and for a big kid to get imaginative and explore.
+It was great for allowing kids to roam in safety and get imaginative and explore.
 We grown-ups enjoyed the history, the scenery and the people we met.
-Oh yeah, since everybody rides the boat together and you can’t come and go all willy-nilly, you make friends.
+And since everybody rides the boat together and you can’t come and go all willy-nilly, you make friends.